exasol/transformers-extension/doc/user_guide/user_guide.md

 ### The Pre-built Language Container

-This extension requires the installation of the Language Container in the Exasol Database for this extension to run.
+This extension requires the installation of a Language Container in the Exasol Database for this extension to run.
 The Script Language Container is a way to install the required programming language and necessary dependencies in the Exasol Database so the UDF scripts can be executed.
 It can be installed in two ways: Quick and Customized installations:

 #### Quick Installation
-The language container is downloaded and installed by executing the deployment script below with the desired version.
+The Language Container is downloaded and installed by executing the deployment script below with the desired version.
 Make sure the version matches with your installed version of the Transformers Extension Package.
 See [the latest release](https://github.com/exasol/transformers-extension/releases) on Github.